20345-2: Designing and Deploying Microsoft Exchange Server 2016 - 2034B Course Outline

 Module 7: Designing messaging security

-This module explains how to plan for messaging security and design and implement Active Directory Rights Management Services (AD RMS) and Azure RMS in an Exchange Server organization.
+This module explains how to plan for messaging security, and how to design and implement AD RMS and Azure RMS in an Exchange Server organization.

 Planning messaging security